mythenigma/crimson-poetry-2f21/src/content/note/resume-f-method.md

 ---
-title: Why Sharing Your Portfolio as a PDF Link is a Game Changer for Designers
+title: Why Sharing Your Portfolio as a PDF Link
 publishDate: "2025-04-08T22:09:00Z"
 ---